PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/command-palette.rst

     "Scene Editor","Select All With Same Texture","````","Select all the objects with the same texture."
     "Scene Editor","Replace Texture","``X``","Change the texture of the selected objects."
     "Scene Editor","Toggle Snapping","``E``","Enable/disable the snapping."
-    "Scene Editor","Snap To Object Size","``W``","Enable snapping and set size to the selected object."
+    "Scene Editor","Snap To Object Size","``W``","Enable snapping and set the size to the selected object."